-Training.
+#006716, p.
+4 /with the idea that they were to receive military 7/3/64) Training.
 (Ibid, p.
-2)

-In the latter part of July, 1963, the FBI conducted a raid on property near that of the lumber company training camp, the Breens where they seized a cache of dynamite and other explosives.
+2) In the latter part of July, 1963, the FBI conducted a raid on property near that of the lumber company training camp, the Breat where they seized a cache of dynamite and other explosives.
 (Ibid) This raid, according to Davis, unnerved his trainees, and they elected to return to Miami.
-(Ibid)

-A somewhat different version of this episode comes from de La Rance,

-Gus de LaBarre's nephew and attorney, Frank who first related his story in 1966 to his former law school classmate, Jim Garrison.
-(HSCA #012981, Fonzi memo 9/6/78)

-De LaBarre said his Uncle Gus had introduced him to Davis, whom We LaBarre described as a "floater."
+(Ibid) A somewhat different version of this episode comes from de la Barze, Gus de LaBarre's nephew and attorney, Frank who first related his story in 1966 to his former law school classmate, Jim Garrison.
+(HSCA #012981, Fonzi memo 9/6/78) De LaBarre said his Uncle Gus had introduced him to Davis, whom We LaBarre described as a "floater."
 They came to see We LaBarre about drawing up Articles of Incorporation for the Guatemalan Lumber Company and that is when he/learned of their plans to bring unemployed Cubans from Miami to train as lumberjacks.
-Uncle Gus sent provisions to the exiles on a daily basis and solicited Tmoney for food and clothing from Friends and relatives.
-(Ibid) although he suspected that military training was being conducted at the friends and relatives. camp, de LaBarre said he didn't pay much attention to the activities of the group, when he heard on his car radio that the FBI had seized a cache of ammunition at a house in Lacombe, he immediately called his uncle.
-Although receiving assurances that the lumber group was not involved, are LaBarre called the officers of the corporation together and insisted that the Cubans however, told him be taken out of there.
-Davis, version, that the Cubans did not want to leave, whereupon

-Hertz ton-and-a-half truck and instructed Davis to take it to the camp and tell the Cubans "that the invasion is on."
+Uncle Gus sent provisions to the exiles on a daily basis and solicited Money for food and clothing from friends and relatives.
+(Ibid) although he surpected that military training was being conducted at the Camp, de LaBarre said he didn't pay much attention to the However, activities of the group, when he heard on his car radio that the FBI had seized a cache of ammunition at a house in Lacombe, he immediately called his uncle.
+Although receiving assurances that the lumber group was not involved, We LaBarre called the officers of the corporation together and insisted that the Cubans however, told him claimed, according to de LaBarre's be taken out of there.
+Davis, version, that the Cubans did not want to leave, whereupon DRAFT-MDC-11/8/78 Page 67 MeLaBarre had to do some real "brainstorming."
+He rented a Hertz ton-and-a-half truck and instructed Davis to take it to the camp and tell the Cubans "that the invasion is on."
 Davis complied, and the Cubans loaded their gear, jumped in the truck and were brought to the Greyhound bus terminal in New Orleans.
 Each was given a one-way ticket to Miami plus a small amount of cash and told they would get their orders when they reached Miami.
-Looking as though ready for war, with knapsacks and guns bulging from under their clothes, they boarded the bus, and that was the last Delalance Said, he saw on them.
+Looking as though ready for war, with knapsacks and guns bulging from under their clothes, they boarded the bus, and Mar was the last Delance Said, he saw on them.